If there’s one place in the world to jump out of a plane, it’s New Zealand

 Book with Flying Kiwi

-Remember, if you’re interested in booking, make sure to use code “GOINGAWESOMEPLACES” to get a free sleeping bag rental (valued at NZ$60) for your entire trip!
+Use the Flying Kiwi discount code “GOINGAWESOMEPLACES” to get a free sleeping bag rental (valued at NZ$60) for your entire trip!

 I’m scared of heights and I refuse to go bungee jumping but if you were to ask me if I’d do it again, I’d say “YES!” in a heartbeat.
 If that’s not an endorsement to go, I don’t know what else is!